Josh-XT/AGiXT/docs/3-Providers/4-Google.md

 1. Set `AI_PROVIDER` to `google`.
 2. Set `GOOGLE_API_KEY` to your Google API key.
-3. Set your `AI_MODEL` to `gemini-1.0-pro` or whichever version you want to use.
+3. Set your `GOOGLE_MODEL` to `gemini-1.0-pro` or whichever version you want to use.
-4. Set `MAX_TOKENS` to the maximum number of input tokens.
+4. Set `GOOGLE_MAX_TOKENS` to the maximum number of input tokens.